stephaniepatriciaans/dsc190/README.md

    - Interpret how changes in charging density are associated with changes in EV adoption, after accounting for state-specific differences.

 4. **Forecast EV adoption**
-   - Use the panel model to generate 5-year forecasts under:
+   - Use the panel model to generate 5 year forecasts under:
      - A **baseline** scenario where charging ports grow at their historical rate.
      - An **accelerated** scenario where charging ports grow faster than in the past.
    - For comparison, fit simple ARIMA time-series models to EV adoption for each state and produce separate 5-year forecasts.